ThonyPrice/GameOfLife/README.md

 3.1 The program will be tested properly when close to final version.

 3.2 The user tests should be conducted by formulating tasks that are mandatory for a functional minimal viable product.
 These tasks should then be controlled to be easily performed by an average user.

+3.3 A unit test, using pythons unittest, will be used to confirm the correctness and reliability of the core features of the program such as update cells and alive counter.